alexpilotti/home-assistant.io/source/_integrations/influxdb.markdown

   default: home_assistant
 verify_ssl:
   type: boolean
   description: 1.xx only - Verify SSL certificate for HTTPS request.
 For 2.xx SSL verification is required, library provides no way to disable it.
+This can take on boolean values `false` or `true` or you can pass a location on the device where a certificate can be used for verification e.g., `/etc/ssl/ca.pem`.
   required: false
   default: true
 token: